Especially for Applicants

 There is a national competition deadline for clinical psychology programs; all offers must be made by April 1 and accepted or declined by April 15.

-The Virginia Consortium supports the resolution adopted by the Council of Graduate Departments of Psychology regarding admission: "Applicants will be notified on or before April 1, and those to whom admission is offered will be given until April 15 to accept or decline."
+The Virginia Consortium supports the resolution adopted by the Council of Graduate Departments of Psychology regarding admission offers: "Applicants will be notified on or before April 1, and those to whom admission is offered will be given until April 15 to accept or decline."
 A decision to accept must also be made in writing.

 Q. I may receive other offers.
 What am I expected to do?